Francis Leo Marcos

 Norman Mangusin (born September 29, 1979), who is more known as Francis Leo Marcos or FLM, is a Filipino internet personality who falsely claimed to be a son of former President of the Philippines Ferdinand Marcos.
 He is known for popularizing the "Mayaman Challenge", which encouraged people to donate to those affected by COVID-19 pandemic-related quarantines.
 He ran for the 2022 Philippine Senate election.

 Background

-According to his own account, Francis Leo Marcos started his philanthropy in 2007 and for a long time did not benefit from social media publicity.
-He runs the Optimum Eye Care Program, which aims to provide eyeglasses to people unable to afford them.
+According to his own account, Francis Leo Marcos began his philanthropic work in 2007, long before it gained attention on social media.
+He leads the Optimum Eye Care Program, which provides eyeglasses to individuals who cannot afford them.

 Marcos came to wider public attention when he started a trend on Facebook called the "Mayaman Challenge" urging the rich to give donations to people affected by the enhanced community quarantine imposed amidst the COVID-19 pandemic.
 Marcos posted a video about the challenge on Facebook which garnered 9 million views before it was taken down.
 He then created his own YouTube channel for the challenge.